MaoZiming/papers/3-storage-systems/33-files-directories.md

                 * **Pointer v.s Extent**
                     * Pointer: more flexible but use large amount of metadata per file (particularly for large file)
                     * Extent: **less flexible but more compact**, work well when there is enough free space on the disk and files can be laid out **contiguously** (this is why it is less flexible, usually requiring laying out files contiguously).
+            * **A single indirect block** contains an array of pointers (typically 4 or 8 bytes each, depending on the architecture) that each point to a data block.
+              * If each block is 4 KB and pointers are 4 bytes, a single indirect block can contain 1024 pointers, allowing it to address 4 MB of data.

 ## Directory Organization